 Competency = Task + Knowledge + Skill + Disposition

 Along with the syllabus, you were given a competencies document for my course.
-The document begins with a few (usually 3-5) numbered competencies.
-Each of these competencies is built from four parts:
+On this document you’ll see four things.

-1. A Task - Something you’re learning to do in this course.
+1. Task-Based Competencies - Something you’re learning to accomplish through completing course.

-2. Knowledge Areas - The technical and professional Knowledge needed to perform the task.
+2. Knowledge Areas - The knowledge needed to perform the task.

 3. Skill-Levels - How adept you need to be at utilizing the required knowledge in order to successfully complete the task.